Marchanis/sneaker-haven/README.md

 - **CSS/SCSS**: Styling the page with a modern, clean design. 🎨
 - **JavaScript**: Adding interactivity such as dark mode toggle and hover effects. ⚙️

-## 📸 Screenshot
-Below is a sample view of output :
 ![nike ](screenshot1.png)
 ![nike ](Screenshot2.png)